Silvernoon/AHA-WAM/README.md

 to share the same temporal rhythm: world modeling benefits from a longer, slower horizon, while robot control needs fast closed-loop corrections.

+<a id="to-do-list"></a>

+## 📆 To Do List

+- [x] AHA-WAM training code and RoboTwin evaluation pipeline.
+- [x] ODE-distillation code for AHA-WAM-Flash acceleration.
+- [x] Real-robot deployment examples, including server-client execution and asynchronous dual-stream inference.
+- [x] RoboTwin-trained checkpoints for AHA-WAM and AHA-WAM-Flash.
+- [ ] Real-world pretrained checkpoints for easier deployment, including FastWAM and AHA-WAM.

 <a id="repository-layout"></a>

 ## 🗂️ Repository Layout